intel/CPU-Manager-for-Kubernetes/docs/operator.md

 Those parameters can be used with `cluster-init` and `init`.
 If operator use two different modes, then those policies will be mixed.
 In that case __exclusive__ pool is resolving before __shared__ pool.

+### Power Management Capabilities
+CMK supports some power management capabilities on the latest Xeon processors, one of these __Speed Select Technology - Base Frequency (SST-Bf)__.
+CMK is able to discover SST-BF configured nodes through the use of node labels, discovers the SST-BF configured cores and ensures these cores are placed in the __exclusive__ pool.
+This enables users to use these special cores for their containerized workloads, getting guaranteed performance.
+* More information on SST-BF can be found [here](https://builders.intel.com/docs/networkbuilders/intel-speed-select-technology-base-frequency-enhancing-performance.pdf)
+* More information on configuring a Kubernetes cluster to take advantage of these Power Management capabilites can be found [here](addlink)

 ## Running the `cmk isolate` Hello World Pod
 After following the instructions in the previous section, the cluster is ready to run the `Hello World` Pod.
 The Hello World [cmk-isolate-pod template][isolate-template] describes a simple Pod with three containers requesting CPUs from